 “An unapologetically raw account of coming of age broke in Trump-era Los Angeles in the social media-saturated Now, this meditation (almost manifesto?) on materialism, media, power, performance, and sexuality uses inventive, of-the-moment language to tackle that circuitous route to self-discovery that is your twenties–in a startlingly original way.” –Lilibet Snellings, author of Box Girl: My Part Time Job as an Art Installation

 Given the initials F.A.D. at birth, Fiona Alison Duncan has always had an eye for observing the trends around her.
-But after years of trying to please others, looking for answers in books and astrological charts, and clocking endless hours as a celebrity journalist just to make rent, Fiona discovers another way of existing: in the Real, a phenomenological state few humans live in.
+But after years of looking for answers in books and astrological charts and working as a celebrity journalist to make rent, Fiona discovers another way of existing: in the Real, a phenomenological state few humans live in.

 Ecstatic and painful, Exquisite Mariposa is a diligent search for the heart of The Real, taking its place alongside the great Young Girl books of becoming, from Mary McCarthy’s The Company She Keeps to Sally Rooney’s Conversations with Friends.
 To Duncan, The Real equals self-knowledge, compassion, and perception.
 She is a genius, and I’d follow her anywhere.

 Exquisite Mariposa is one of those books that had me from the first sentence to the last and beyond.
 Duncan churns up all the digital, performative, hypersocial chaos of our present ’reality, ’ even of the near future, and crystallizes it into dreamy and raw poetry.
 Page after page, paragraph after paragraph, this story, built on jewel-like insights, sometimes made me laugh and sometimes made me sad and always registered as true.